Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Acknowledgement

 \section{Acknowledgement}

-We thank Armeen Taeb for helpful discussions about the computational part of this paper.
+We thank Armeen Taeb for helpful discussions about the computational part of this paper and Thomas Richardson for insightful comments on causal inference applications.
 YZ is supported in part by YC's NSF grant DMS-2141808.
 AG is supported by NSF grant DMS-2310578.
 YC is supported by NSF grants DMS-1952781, 2112907, 2141808, and NIH U24-AG07212.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High Performance Computing at the University of Utah.
 The SDSS website is \url{www.sdss.org}.